Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: An intrinsic Gauss-Bonnet-Chern formula on Finsler manifolds

-In this section, after a brief review of some basic definitions and notations of Finsler geometry used in this paper (cf. \cite{BaoChernShen}, \cite{FL} for more details), we will give a Finslerian Gauss-Bonnet-Chern formula for a closed and oriented Finsler manifold $(M,F)$ of dimension $2n$ by Lemma \ref{lll}.
-In particular, we get a well-defined GBC-type integrand on $M$ through the integration along the fibers.
+In this section, we first give a brief review of some basic definitions and notations in Finsler geometry used in this paper (cf. \cite{BaoChernShen}, \cite{FL} for more details).
+Then starting from Lemma \ref{lll}, we work out a Finslerian Gauss-Bonnet-Chern formula in which no extra vector field is involved.